This Focaccia Bread is super light, fluffy, authentic and incredibly easy to make and is finished off with olive oil and rosemary.

 It’s been a minute since I’ve made this recipe.
 I absolutely love focaccia and wonder why I don’t make more of it.
 This bread is the perfect accompaniment to any meal and can be enhanced in so many ways with amazing toppings.

 I’m sure you’ve had variations such as tomato or herb, whatever the case maybe it’s awesome.
 Since you know I’m a traditionalist I’m going to stick with the way it was intended to be made and served.

 Well, I can start by telling you what focaccia bread is not.
 It’s not some 3” thick bread that is loaded up with a ton of toppings.
 Nope, it’s not.

-It’s about 1” thick, or less in some occasions, that is topped off with olive oil and either basil or rosemary.
-It is a lightly leavened flat bread that comes together in about 3 hours, and I can promise you you’re going to love it.
+It’s about 1” thick, or less on some occasions, that is topped off with olive oil and either basil or rosemary.
+It is a lightly leavened flatbread that comes together in about 3 hours, and I can promise you you’re going to love it.

 One thing I can tell you, focaccia makes for insanely delicious sandwich bread!

 The bread we know today dates back a few thousand years, and while the basic recipe is thought to have originated from Greece, I’m going to have to tip my hat to the Italians here.